Female vocal trio originating from Philadelphia.

-Their first big breakthrough was the infectious "Armed and Extremely Dangerous".
-Rochelle Fleming, Joyce Jones, and Chester, PA, native Annette Guest were originally known as the Debonettes and performed around Philadelphia.
+Their first big breakthrough was "Armed and Extremely Dangerous".
+Rochelle Fleming, Joyce Jones, and Chester, PA, native Annette Guest and a fourth member named Malanie McSears were originally known as the Debonettes and performed around Philadelphia.

 In 1973, the group signed to the Philly Groove label which was distributed by Bell Records.
 Their next single "Armed and Extremely Dangerous," was their first big hit, going to number 11 R&B on Billboard's charts in early 1973.
 The track was also a Top 20 U.K. hit.
 Around this time, Wardell Piper exited the group and was replaced by Joyce Jones.